soudev/knowledge.mine/stuff/frontend_css3.md

 ### Animation

+* [Optimizing CSS3 for GPU Compositing](http://ariya.ofilabs.com/2013/06/optimizing-css3-for-gpu-compositing.html) - Modern web browsers can leverage the ubiquitous graphics processing unit (GPU), both in mobile and desktop, to accelerate page rendering.
+This is particularly suitable for popular CSS features such as animation, transition, opacity, transformation, and many others.
+Web developers however need to ensure that all the bits and pieces work well to achieve the ideal 60 frames per second.

+--

 * [Simplest Way to Create Cool CSS3 Animation Effects | Queness](http://www.queness.com/post/14835/simplest-way-to-create-cool-css3-animation-effects)

 * [CSS3 Animation Cheat Sheet | Justin Aguilar](http://www.justinaguilar.com/animations/)